chaoxu/blog/posts/2014-03-08-even-cycle-in-a-simple-graph.md

 This implies a extremely simple algorithm

 1. Run a DFS to build a DFS tree.
 Let $d(v)$ be the depth of a vertex $v$ in the tree.
-2. For every vertex $v$, check if it has 2 back edges.
-If so, return true.
+2. Assume there is a back edge between $x$ and $y$, check if there is any back edge end at some node in the unique path from $x$ to $y$.
 3. For every vertex $v$, if it has a back edge to some vertex $u$, then check if $d(v)-d(u)$ is odd.
 If it is, return true.
 4. Return false.